Each week Joshua Bousel drops by with a recipe for you to grill over the weekend. Fire it up, Joshua!

 Having made a Vietnamese grilled pork not too long ago, I was looking for a different filling option.
 I came across this recipe for Vietnamese grilled meatballs that was just calling to me.
 I loved that this recipe had me mixing pork fat and sliced pork loin together in a food processor, along with the flavors I loved so much from my previous Vietnamese venture.
 This produced a very pleasing, fine-textured meatball with the great taste I was expecting—but the meatball wasn't what I set out to experience.

-When I added these already delectable meatballs to a baguette, and stuffed in some pickled carrots and daikons along with a big bunch of cliantro, it was like being in flavor nirvana.
+When I added these already delectable meatballs to a baguette, and stuffed in some pickled carrots and daikons along with a big bunch of cliantro, it was like being in flavor paradise.
 The vegetables added a crunch and acidity that matched perfectly with the fish sauce flavored meat; and throw that much cilantro on anything, and I'm sold.
 Since I was the newbie, I had to turn to my fiancée and ask if these were the correct flavors of the banh mis she loves so much—to which she gave a big nod of approval, then promptly got up to fix herself a second sandwich.

 Grilled Vietnamese Meatball Banh Mis